 He also makes regular guest appearances at leading international music festivals.
 Among the highlights of his artistic career have been concerts with renowned conductors, such as Pierre Boulez, Ralf Weikert, and Howard Griffiths.
-For the upcoming seasons, collaborations are planned with the London Philharmonic Orchestra (Sir Roger Norrington), the Vienna Radio Symphony Orchestra (Leo Hussain), the Southwest German Philharmonic Orchestra (Philipp von Steinaecker), the Beethoven Philharmonie Baden (Thomas Rösner), the Residentie Orchestra The Hague, the Vienna Symphony and the Gothenborg Symphony Orchestra.
+For the upcoming seasons, collaborations are planned with the London Philharmonic Orchestra (Sir Roger Norrington), the Vienna Radio Symphony Orchestra (Leo Hussain), the Southwest German Philharmonic Orchestra (Philipp von Steinaecker), the Deutsches Symphonie-Orchester Berlin (Lawrence Foster), the Residentie Orchestra The Hague (Anja Bihlmaier), the Vienna Symphony and the Gothenborg Symphony Orchestra.

 His extensive discography, for major labels like Sony Classical, RCA Red Seal, Deutsche Harmonia Mundi, Decca, Novalis, received high accolade and were awarded by music critics and includes among others piano works and concertos by the Bach Sons, Beethoven, Chopin, Debussy, Haydn, Messiaen, Mozart, Schubert, and Schumann.